 The microphone can be in one of three states:

-You can say the following commands to control the microphone state:
+You can do any of the following to control the microphone state:

 This indicator shows the current microphone signal amplitude.
 The horizontal line in the middle is a marker for the utterance threshold.
 The color turns green while an utterance is being captured.